lfrestrepog/if-docs/docs/reference/errors.md

 The remedy depends on the specific error message received.
 In general we recommned visiting the API documentation for the specific service you are trying to use and ensuring your request is built to their specification.

-### `InputValidationError`

-Errors of the `InputValidationError` class arise because your plugin is not receiving the data it expects in `input` data, global config or node-level config.
-The specific messages depend on the plugin.
-It is expected that the messages emitted by each plugin are listed in their own documentation.

-The example below is a message emitted by the `interpolation` plugin when the `method` given in global config is *not* one of the expected enum variants:

-`InputValidationError:   "interpolation" parameter is invalid enum value. expected 'spline' | 'linear', received 'dummy'.
-Error code: invalid_enum_value.`

 ### `UnsupportedValueError`